XOR linked list: Subtraction linked list

 This kind of list differs from the standard "traditional" XOR linked list in that the instruction sequences needed to traverse the list forwards is different from the sequence needed to traverse the list in reverse.
 The address of the next node, going forwards, is given by adding the link field to the previous node's address; the address of the preceding node is given by subtracting the link field from the next node's address.

 The subtraction linked list is also special in that the entire list can be relocated in memory without needing any patching of pointer values, since adding a constant offset to each address in the list will not require any changes to the values stored in the link fields.
 (See also serialization.)
 This is an advantage over both XOR linked lists and traditional linked lists.

-Binary search tree

-The XOR linked list concept can be generalized to XOR binary search trees.